Building Cooperative Embodied Agents Modularly with Large Language Models: Introduction

-To achieve these goals, we introduce a novel framework that utilizes LLMs to plan and communicate with other agents to cooperatively solve complex embodied tasks without any fine-tuning or few-shot prompting.
-Our framework consists of five modules, each to address a critical aspect of successful multi-agent cooperation, including a belief module to monitor the agent's understanding of both the physical environment and other agents, a communication module to decide \textit{what} to communicate utilizing the strong free-form dialogue generation and understanding capability of LLMs, and a reasoning module to synthesize all the information provided by other modules to decide high-level plans including \textit{when} to communicate.
+Inspired by prior work in cognitive architectures \citep{laird2019soar}, we present \textit{CoELA}, a \textbf{Co}operative \textbf{E}mbodied \textbf{L}anguage \textbf{A}gent, a cognitive architecture with a novel modular framework that utilizes the rich world knowledge, strong reasoning ability and mastery natural language understanding and generation capability of LLMs, who plan and communicate with others to cooperatively solve complex embodied tasks.
+Our framework consists of five modules, each to address a critical aspect of successful multi-agent cooperation, including a Perception Module to perceive the observation and extract useful information, a Memory Module mimicking human's long-term memory to maintain the agent's understanding of both the physical environment and other agents, a Communication Module to decide \textit{what} to communicate utilizing the strong dialogue generation and understanding capability of LLMs, a Planning Module to decide high-level plans including \textit{when} to communicate considering all the information available, and an Execution Module to execute the plan by generating primitive actions using procedures stored in the memory module.

-We evaluate our framework on two extended embodied multi-agent cooperation challenges: Communicative Watch-And-Help (C-WAH) and ThreeDWorld Multi-Agent Transport (TDW-MAT).
-Our experimental results indicate that cooperative embodied agents built with Large Language Models can plan, communicate, and cooperate with other embodied agents and humans to accomplish long-horizon tasks efficiently.
-For example, as illustrated in Figure~\ref{fig:teaser}, the LLM-based agent can reason about the current state and the other agent's state and divides the labor with its partner through communication effectively.
-In particular, by harnessing the rich world knowledge and strong reasoning capability of recent Large Language Models, such as GPT-4, our method can outperform strong planning-based baselines and exhibit emergent efficient communication.
-In a user study, we also discover that LLM-based agents that communicate with humans in natural language can earn more trust from humans.
-In sum, our contribution includes:
+We instantiate our challenging setting and evaluate our framework on two embodied environments: ThreeDWorld Multi-Agent Transport (TDW-MAT) and Communicative Watch-And-Help (C-WAH).
+Our experimental results indicate that \textit{CoELA} can perceive complex observations, reason about the world and others' state, communicate efficiently, and make long-horizon plans accordingly, as showcased in Figure~\ref{fig:teaser} where \textit{CoELA} divide the labor with its partner through natural language communication effectively.
+In particular, \textit{CoELA} driven by GPT-4 can outperform strong planning-based baselines by achieving more than 40\% efficiency improvements and exhibiting emergent efficient communication.
+Though Open LMs like LLAMA-2 still underperform, we utilize parameter-efficient fine-tuning techniques LoRA \citep{hu2021lora} to train a \textit{CoLLAMA} on few data collected with our agents and gain promising performance.
+In the user study, we also discover that \textit{CoELA} communicating with humans in natural language can earn more trust.
+Our contribution includes: